MicrosoftDocs/OfficeDocs-Enterprise-pr.de-DE/Enterprise/microsoft-cloud-it-architecture-resources.md

 <a name="security"> </a>
 ### <a name="microsoft-cloud-security-for-enterprise-architects"></a>Microsoft-Cloud-Sicherheit für Enterprise-Architekten

-Was IT-Architekten über die Sicherheit in Microsoft-Cloud-Diensten und -Plattformen wissen müssen
+Was IT-Architekten über die Sicherheit in Microsoft-Cloud-Diensten und -Plattformen wissen müssen.

 |**Element**|**Beschreibung**|
 |:-----|:-----|